-You will spend the first 15 minutes of the test in a reclining position.
+You will spend the first 15 minutes of the test in a lying position.
 Then the table will be tilted to move you into a standing position for 40 minutes.
-You will have to refrain from speaking or moving in place while in the standing position.
-Then you will be tilted back into a reclining position for a few more minutes.
+You must not speak or move while in the standing position.
+Then you will be tilted back into a lying position for a few more minutes.